azagniotov/stubby4j/DOCKERHUB.md

 ## Environment variables

-This image uses environment variables for configuration
+`stubby4j` images use environment variables for configuration.
+Pre `v7.2.0`, the following are the available environment variables:

 |Available variables     |Default value        |Description                                         |
 |------------------------|------------------------|----------------------------------------------------|